-There are so many diets, theories and books floating around the health industry that it’s easy to get overwhelmed by it all.
-And no one has the time or energy to sort through the countless amounts of information all trying to piece together the perfect diet for you.
+There are so many diets, theories, and books floating around about the health industry and it’s easy to get overwhelmed by it all.
 I get it, it’s information overload.
 Now with more people raving about raw foods, many of us are wondering if this is something we should start to look into.
-This post is here to make it a little more simpler for you.
+This post is here to make it a little simpler for you.
 A beginner’s guide to the raw food diet, what it is, who it benefits, how to do it, and if it’s right for you.

 Beginners Guide To Raw Foods

 I have to say that I can’t call myself an expert in this field.
-I can however share my experience with raw foods, when I eat them and how it have affected my overall health.
+I can, however, share my experience with raw foods, when I eat them and how it has affected my overall health.
 But let understand the basics first.

 What Is A Raw Foodist?